 - Be prepared to remove your shoes, belt, watch, and anything that has a substantial metal content.
-Bins are provided to keep lose items together.
+Bins are provided to keep loose items together.

 - Remove your laptop from its case or bag, and place that in a separate bin.

 - Keep your airport ID and boarding pass available to show any of the TSA security screeners.

 Getting from Security to Your Gate

 The People Mover, or subway train, arrives at the Airside Terminal on the lower level.
 An escalator then leads up two levels to the Airside Core.
 The retail mall and all four jet concourses are located on this level.
 A passenger information center is located right in the center of the terminal flanked by video banks on each side providing up-to-date arrival and departure information.

 On the way up to the concourse level, you'll pass another small level.
 This middle level of the Airside Terminal contains the Airport Fitness center plus access to customs and immigration.

 Passenger Information: What to Expect

 Baggage Claim at the Pittsburgh International Airport is conveniently located in the lower level of the Landside Terminal.
 Once your plane arrives, just follow the signs to Baggage Claim which will include riding the tram from the Airside Terminal to the Landside Terminal, and heading directly down the escalator in front of you after you pass through the security checkpoint.
 Once you arrive in Baggage Claim, you will find overhead monitors to your right and left.
 US Airways baggage all comes in on one side and the other side is for all other airlines.
 If you have oversized luggage such as skis, golf clubs, car seats and large boxes and don't see them arrive with the rest of your luggage, then be sure to check the special carousels set aside for oversized luggage.